 Ripley suggests nuking the site from orbit and Hicks agrees.
 The site ends up nuking itself when the damaged power plant explodes.

 Also in the Special Edition, when Commander Simpson is discussing claim rights for colony surveyors.
 In reference to Newt’s dad, “if he finds anything, it’s his”.
-Well, he certainly brings something back to Hadleys Hope with him.
+Well, he certainly brings something back to Hadleys Hope with him - and that particular "piece of salvage" does not stay his, but becomes a major problem for the entire colony very fast.

 Giving Them the Strip: Hicks must quickly shed his acid-blood-spattered body armor before the corrosive stuff can penetrate to his skin.